dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

     - We should at least consider introducing something like stylecop to ensure code is readable and easy to navigate.
     - We should look to make a general repo "orientation guide" teaching prospective contributors where they can find to expect what codebases.
     - Hopefully we can pick up some external contributors along the way so _they_ can tell _us_ how to improve?
+- Our level of correctness is inconsistent
+    - We should use .NET 5 enhanced warnings to help combat this.
+    - Our adoption of C# 8 nullability should be at a much greater extent than it is today, and not using nullability should require great justification.

 # Silk.NET 3.X